Killing of William Leonard

 William Anthony Leonard (1949 – March 9, 1968) was a 19 year old African-American teenager who was shot and killed by an LAPD officer Larry N. Fultz.

 Shooting

 Leonard had been babysitting for Augustus and Barbara Mallard at 557 W. Imperial Hwy., to earn extra money.
 Police showed up at the home in response to a call that August Mallard had been threatening to kill his wife Barbara.
 Upon arrival, officers found August Mallard waving a pistol, Fultz approached a back window to question Barbara Mallard when he saw Leonard opening a window in the bathroom of the home.
-Lutz shot and killed Leonard, who had his arms raised and was facing away from the window.
+Fultz shot and killed Leonard, who had his arms raised and was facing away from the window.